 - Community-based conservation:

-From our office in Warm Springs, Virginia, we work in close partnership with local communities, public-land managers and private landowners.
-Together we share an incredible opportunity to protect the health and beauty of the Allegheny Highlands.
+From our office in Hot Springs, Virginia, we work in close partnership with local communities, public-land managers and private landowners.
+Together, we share an incredible opportunity to protect the health and beauty of the Allegheny Highlands.

 Program Milestones and Achievements

-- Science staff targeted a core 5,000-acre area for invasive species control.
+- Targeted a core 5,000-acre area for invasive species control

-- Established Ingalls Overlook Trail and Sandy Gap Trail for hiking and nature study.
+- Created Ingalls Overlook, Sandy Gap and Bear Loop trails for hiking and nature study

 Allegheny Highlands Program

 Hot Springs, VA 24445

 Phone: (540) 839-3599